MatejGolian/accessibilityOverlay/README.md

 * hotspotTab - Creates a tab that clicks the mouse coordinates specified up on focus and optionally triggers custom functions.
 * graphicTab - Creates a tab that looks for images and reports an error if the specified graphics are not found.
 ## Translating Overlays
 By calling the "translate" metod of an accessibilityOverlay object it's possible to translate that object to different languages.
 The currently supported languages are English, Slovak and Swedish.
-Note that this method does not translate the user labels of the added elements - just predefined information mainly related to control type and state announcement.
+Note that this method does not translate the user labels of the added elements - just predefined information mostly related to control type and state announcement.
 To translate an accessibilityOverlay object, call the “translate” method once you have added all control elements to it and supply the desired language as a parameter like so:
 ```
 overlay := accessibilityOverlay() ; Create a new overlay object